 Easy enough right?
 Not so much.
 When I was younger you paid for things by cash, credit card, or checks.
 There were no debit cards back then which in my opinion, disguise the financial impact of purchases because you do not see the cash leave your wallet.

 In any case, this cash allocation system is the system we still use today.
 I’m including some free printable labels that you can use to set up a similar system for your household to better control your spending.

 - Set a monthly budget for each.
 The monthly amount for all envelopes should be determined after you have set aside a monthly savings amount.
 It is very difficult to save without deducting that amount first.

-- At the beginning of the month, place budgeted amount in envelope.
+- At the beginning of the month, place the budgeted amount in an envelope.

-- When envelope is empty, resist the temptation to borrow from another envelope.
+- When the envelope is empty, resist the temptation to borrow from another envelope.

 - I find it cumbersome to save receipts however if you feel it would help you in the beginning you can put your receipts in the respective envelopes to review later.

 - All you need to get started is some envelopes and sticker paper or paper and double-sided tape.

 - Right-click on the link below to print the labels.

 Disclaimer: This article is intended to share what has worked for our household for years.
 I am not a financial professional.
 If you feel you need financial advice, please consult a certified professional.
 Also, if you are looking for an even quicker way to prepare envelopes, try these.